 4K UHD refers to a horizontal screen display or image resolution of about 4000 pixels like 3840×2160 pixels, 4096×2160 pixels.
 It has captured more and more devices and made its way into people's homes, just as our iPhone supports 4k videos as well.

 But a 4K video takes up larger space than the 1080P video, and it can only be enjoyed on the 4K monitors.
 So, how to convert 4K to 1080P?
 This article introduces three ways to convert 4K video to 1080P iPhone for playback on portable devices without hassle.

-Cisdem Video Converter for Mac is the best 4K video converter toolbox for batch video conversion, DVD ripping, and YouTube sharing in on go.
-It supports 4K, 1080P, 720P, etc. video download and any format video conversion.
+Cisdem Video Converter for Mac and Windows is the best 4K video converter toolbox for batch video conversion, DVD ripping, and YouTube sharing in on go.
+It supports 4K, 1080P, 720P, etc. video download, and any format video conversion.
 In addition, you can also use it to edit/trim/crop/rotate videos, create special effects or add watermarks to videos, and more.
 It helps you download 4K videos and convert them to dozens of digital device players.

 I am satisfied with its smooth and easy working flow, faster speed than others.
 If you are interested in it as well, come to download the free version of the Cisdem Video Converter.